nemiasalc56/free-stuff/README.md

 The same way people will have only one place that can go online and make sure that everything that they see there is for free.

-Keep in mind that all the items in this site for free for the user.
+Keep in mind that all the items in this site are for free for the user.

 ## How to use the app